b4nst/clef/README.md

 ---

-Made with ❤️ to avoid exporting secrets in `.Xrc`
+Made with ❤️ to avoid exporting secrets in yet another `.Xrc`